 The findings of this study illustrate the increasing size and growth rate of disability spending as well as a strong, continuing shift away from the use of institutional and nursing facility care toward more individualized community residential and personal support services.

-For a more extensive discussion of disability spending trends and state-by-state data for 2006, see David Braddock's paper for the Federal Reserve Bank of Boston (PDF).
+For a more extensive discussion of disability spending trends and state-by-state data, see David Braddock's paper for the Federal Reserve Bank of Boston (PDF).